 Most underwater slides are caused by changing sea levels affecting methane or sediment hydrates, earthquakes, and excess sediments in steep slopes.
 This underwater slide happened in Norway about 8,200 years ago.
 Scientific speculations suggested that it was caused by glacial melting that caused excess sediments to accumulate on the continental slope and shelf.
 The total volume of the sediments estimated from the slide was about 840 cubic miles.
 But others claim the slide could have been provoked by an earthquake or the presence of low methane hydrates at the bottom of the sediments.

 Apart from the Heart Mountain Slide and the Storegga Slide, the world has witnessed smaller landslides, most of which were catastrophic.
 While the first two slides happened several years ago, landslides keep occurring even in the 20th and 21st centuries.
 But of all of the most recent ones, Mount St. Helens remains one of the largest that was ever recorded in the United States.

-How Did The Mount St. Helens Landslide Happen?
+How Did the Mount St. Helens Landslide Happen?

 A massive eruption occurred after the collapse.
 And while the landslide was still in motion, a mix of lava, gases, rock, and ash passed through it, destroying a surface area of about 231.7 square miles.
-The result was a cloud of 540 million tons of ash which drifted to over seven states in the U.S. But the aftermath of the landslide did not end there.
-The eruption generated heat that melted the snow and glacier in the mountain— the liquid mixed with the ash and formed into a mudflow.
+The result was a cloud of 540 million tons of ash that drifted to over seven states in the U.S. But the aftermath of the landslide did not end there.
+The eruption generated heat that melted the snow and glacier in the mountain, and the liquid mixed with the ash and formed into a mudflow.

 Thank you for reading!
 Have some feedback for us?
 Contact the AZ Animals editorial team.